 - Neurontin (an anticonvulsant) can be useful for nerve pain.

-- Elavil, a mast cell protector and muscle relaxant, subdues nerve pain.
+- Elavil (amitriptyline) is a mast cell protector and muscle relaxant, and subdues nerve pain.

 - Botox injections (only via expert uros, currently under research) temporarily stuns nerves, allowing neural “wind up”, which causes mast cell degranulation, to subside.

 - Ultram (Tramadol) a synthetic analogue of codeine.
 Useful in breaking the pain cycle.
 Supposedly non-addictive, but some men have had problems.
 May degranulate mast cells, like other opioids (hydrocodone, Vicodin etc), so long term or frequent use not advised.

 - Calcium Glycerophosphate takes acid out of food to help stop pain and urgency.
 Use when eating acid foods.
 Very useful.
 Cheap if you can buy the generic chemical from a lab, ridiculously expensive if you buy it as “Prelief”.
 Note: MultiRight also contains this chemical, so it may be a good idea to use that instead (you get dual benefits from multivitamin and urinary alkalizer).

 - Benzodiazepines (Valium, Klonopin, Xanax, Ativan as well as Lorazepam, Librium) for anxiety (a hallmark of CPPS patients) and to help release muscular spasm.
 For short term or occasional use only.
 Careful with addiction.

 - Cernilton (Cernitin) is an anti-inflammatory pollen extract.
 The best way to get it is in conjunction with Quercetin in Q-Urol

 - TriVerex and Trinoboost help if you have libido problems (low sex drive, poor erections)